RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

-We compile each benchmark into the basis gate set of $Rz$, $H$, $X$ and CNOT using Qiskit \cite{Qiskit} and report the total number of gates and the number of $Rz$ and CNOT gates in the compiled version.
+We compile each benchmark into the basis gate set of $Rz$, $H$, $X$ and CNOT using Qiskit \cite{Qiskit}.
+After compilation, we report the total number of gates, the number of Rz Gates, and the number of CNOT gates in Table~\ref{table:benchmarks}.
 We perform a one-to-one mapping of program qubits to logical qubits since gates in the benchmarks were between qubits of numerically close indices.
-We use the greedy path selection \cite{javadi-abhari2017optimized} and AutoBraid \cite{hua2021autobraid} as the baseline compilation schemes, and add edge-rotation gates if the chosen path requires an edge-rotation.
+We use the greedy path selection \cite{javadi-abhari2017optimized} and AutoBraid\cite{hua2021autobraid} as the baseline schedulers, and add edge-rotation gates if required.
 We augment both schemes with the naive $Rz$ gate preparation protocol; exactly one ancilla is reserved for preparing the $\ket{m_\theta}$ state and early preparations are not done.
-We simulate each quantum program by choosing a random seed to model the preparation and injection probabilities and execution times as a function of the code distance and physical qubit error rate\cite{akahoshi2023partially}.
-We then perform symbolic execution of the program to simulate the total execution time, accounting for delays due to non-deterministic failures, qubit stalls (both by ancilla and data qubits) and routing congestion.
-For each benchmark, we execute multiple times while varying the seed.
-For our dynamic protocol, we fix $c$, the number of cycles used to determine the ancilla activity to be $100$ and evaluate the execution for the MST computation frequency, $k \in \{25, 50, 100, 200\}$ cycles.
-Based on realistic grid sizes and estimates from MST computation time on modern CPUs, it takes about $100\mu s$ (refer Section~\ref{section:mstcomplexityanalysis}) to compute the MST.
+We simulate each quantum program by choosing a random seed to model the preparation and injection probabilities, as well as the execution times, as a function of the code distance and physical qubit error rate\cite{akahoshi2023partially}.
+We then perform symbolic execution of the program to simulate total execution time, accounting for delays due to non-deterministic failures, qubit stalls (both by ancilla and data qubits) and routing congestion.
+Each benchmark is executed multiple times, each time with a unique seed.
+For \acronym{}, we fix $c$, the number of cycles used to determine the ancilla activity, to be $100$ and evaluate the execution for the MST computation frequency $k \in \{25, 50, 100, 200\}$ cycles.
+Based on realistic grid sizes and estimates from MST computation time on modern CPUs (MacBook Air machine with M2 chip), it takes about $100\mu s$ (refer Section~\ref{section:mstcomplexityanalysis}) to compute the MST.
 Since a lattice surgery cycle takes about $1\mu s$ \cite{litinski2019game}, the time taken to compute the MST is $\tau_{MST} = 100$ lattice surgery cycles.
-We compare the performance of our dynamic compilation versus the baseline compilation schemes in Figure~\ref{fig:plot} and observe considerable performance improvements with a geomean of $2\times$ speedup.
+We compare the performance of \acronym{} versus the baseline schedulers in Figure~\ref{fig:plot} and observe considerable performance improvements with a geomean of $2\times$ speedup.